Triangular theory of love: Elaboration

 Passionate love is based on drive.
 Couples in passionate love feel physically attracted to each other.
 Sexual desire is typically a component of passionate love.
 Passionate love is not limited to sexual attraction, however.
 It is a way for couples to express feelings of nurture, dominance, submission, self-actualization, etc. Passionate love is considered the "hot" component of love because of the strong presence of arousal between two people.
 Sternberg believed that passionate love would diminish as the positive force of the relationship is taken over by opposite forces.
 This idea comes from Solomon's opponent-force theory.
 But the study mentioned earlier found this to be true only for females.

 Commitment, or committed love, is that of lovers who are committed to being together for a long period of time.
-Something to note about commitment, however, is that one can be committed to someone without feeling love for him or her, and one can feel love for someone without being committed to him or her.
+Something to note about commitment, however, is that one can be committed to someone without feeling the other two loves for him or her, and one can feel the other two loves for someone without being committed to him or her.
 Commitment is considered to be the "cold" love because it does not require either intimacy or passion.
 Sternberg believed that committed love increases in intensity as the relationship grows.
 Commitment can be present with friends as well.

-Sternberg believed love to progress and evolve in predictable ways — that all couples in love will experience intimate, passionate, and committed love in the same patterns.
+Sternberg believed love to progress and evolve in predictable ways—that all couples in love will experience intimate, passionate, and committed love in the same patterns.

 Although these types of love may contain qualities that exist in non-loving relationships, they are specific to loving relationships.
 A description of non-love is listed below, along with the other kinds of love.
 These kinds of love are combinations of one or two of the three corners of Sternberg's triangle of love.

 Forms of love

-The three components, pictorially labeled on the vertices of a triangle, interact with each other and with the actions they produce so as to form seven different kinds of love experiences (nonlove is not represented).
+The three components, pictorially labeled on the vertices of a triangle, interact with each other and with the actions they produce so as to form seven different kinds of love experiences (non-love is not represented).
 The size of the triangle functions to represent the "amount" of love—the bigger the triangle, the greater the love.
 Each corner has its own type of love and provides different combinations to create different types of love and labels for them.
 The shape of the triangle functions to represent the "style" of love, which may vary over the course of the relationship: